curusarn/bash-zsh-compat-widgets/README.md

 1) activate the bindings by running `source example_revert.sh`
 1) press `Control-R` or `Control-P` to use them
 1) revert the bindings with `eval $revert_ctrl_r` and `eval $revert_ctrl_p`

+There is yet another example `example_keymaps.sh` that shows how to bind to a specific keymap.

 ## Dependencies